dwbutler/logstash-logger/README.md

 #### Syslog

-If you're on Ruby 1.9, add `Syslog::Logger` v2 to your Gemfile:

-    gem 'SyslogLogger', '2.0'

-If you're on Ruby 2+, `Syslog::Logger` is already built into the standard library.
+`Syslog::Logger` is built into the standard library for Ruby 3.2+.

 ```ruby
 # Required